raphaelmansuy/tutorials/07_agent/12_chapter.md

 Sarah, Chief Innovation Officer at a Fortune 100 financial services firm, just finished reviewing her company's 2025 AI transformation roadmap.
 What she saw wasn't science fiction—it was this quarter's reality:

 - **Multi-agent trading systems** that collaborate across global markets 24/7 using Gemini 2.5 Pro
-- **Live conversational AI** providing real-time financial advice in 24 languages via GA Live API
+- **Live conversational AI** providing real-time financial advice in 24 languages via Live API
-- **Video-generating agents** creating personalized investment presentations with Veo 3
+- **Video-generating agents** creating personalized investment presentations with Veo 2 (production) and Veo 3 (private preview)
-- **Enhanced thinking agents** solving complex regulatory compliance using Deep Think mode
+- **Enhanced thinking agents** solving complex regulatory compliance using configurable thinking budgets
 - **Grounded agents** accessing real-time market data with 2M token context windows

 The most remarkable part?
 All of these capabilities are **production-ready today** on Google's Vertex AI platform.
 The future of AI agents isn't a distant possibility—it's happening right now, and the organizations that understand this are already pulling ahead.